axe-api/docs/docs/learn/rate-limiting.md

 # Rate limiting

 <p class="description">
-Axe API does not provide an internal rate limiter.
-Nevertheless, we are going to show you an example of how you can add a rate limiter to your application in this section.
+Axe API provides an internal rate limiter.
+We are going to show you an example of how you can activate the rate limiter on your application in this section.
 </p>

 <ul class="intro">